MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

 == Conclusion

 Overall looking at all the benchmarks above it is clear that there is merit in the design of dmalloc.
 It is also interesting to see how dmalloc performs better on MacOS when compared to linux.
-This is most likley due to the larger page size that MacOS has by default allowing for more allocations to occur before a system call needs to be made.
+This is most likely due to the larger page size that MacOS has by default allowing for more allocations to occur before a system call needs to be made.
 The larger page size also means that there is a lower level of internal fragmentation percentage wise.
 Both glibc malloc and magazine malloc have optimisations in place for small object allocation, this shows that dmalloc is competative with other state of the art memory allocators where it will perform similarly or even outperform it in some case.
 It also showed promise in a real world use case where it performed both well on Linux and MacOS for the genetic program showing that a there is performance gains that can